-The mission of UCLA Equity, Diversity, and Inclusion is to "build an equal learning and working environment, by holding ourselves accountable to our professed ideals."
+The Office of Equity, Diversity and Inclusion is committed to fostering an inclusive campus community and advocating for equitable programs and resources - to provide pathways of success and dignity for all.
 Its teams include Title IX, Discrimination Prevention, BruinX - the Research and Development arm of EDI, Equity Advisors, and a Student Advisory Board who "leverage their unique perspectives to tackle issues of Equity, Diversity, and Inclusion."
 EDI encompasses a range of functions from discrimination prevention and investigation to advising and collaborating with regard to the business of the University that touches upon equity, diversity, and inclusion.